 Counselling and psychotherapy are talking therapies that have been proven to aid depression recovery, providing long term relief for those impacted by the illness.

-A study by Sheffield University found that 46% of patients with depression who received cognitive behavioural therapy reported at least a 50% improvement in their symptoms, compared to only 22% who were not offered the therapy.
+A study by Sheffield University found that 46% of patients with depression who received cognitive behavioural therapy reported at least a 50% improvement in their symptoms, compared to only 22% who were not offered the therapy1.

-Medication can be a useful step in alleviating the distressing symptoms but talking therapies can also have an important role in helping the sufferer deal with the impact their illness can have on their life.
+Medication can be a useful step in alleviating the distressing symptoms of depression, but talking therapies can also have an important role in helping the sufferer deal with the impact their illness can have on their life.

 It is important to find an experienced therapist to work with – you would not let someone with no experience fix your car so why would you let someone poorly qualified try and help you when you may be feeling at your lowest?